AnandChowdhary/writing/honors-veni-proposal.md

 - Any other motivation for your choice of the host institute.

 ### 2b.
 Knowledge utilisation

-> **Probably delete this paragraph?** In this day and age of fast-paced technology, a new generation of computers and smartphones comes out every few years, but grade education has not changed for a very long time.
-This is unfortunate because education is perhaps the most important tool with which governments can empower their young population and secure their future.
-The proposed study aims to add value to the traditional classroom and promote practice at home using an e-learning platform.
-The true value of a good education is intangible, and making the education process better for students adds tremendous value to society.

 Once the study has proved the utility of the platform and increase in learning, it can be implemented in real schools in the Netherlands and around the world.
 During the research, a diverse set of several schools in the Netherlands will participate and may see improvements in students' learning.
 After that, a trial can be conducted in all schools in a single province, and then this can be extended to all schools in the Netherlands.
 This means that the study will not just add value to the understanding of what makes learning better for students, but truly achieve this purpose.
 Another study can be conducted to measure any long-term effects of the implementation as well.